-If you had subscribed to And Other Stories before 16 April 2019, you will receive your copy of Endland – in which all subscribers are thanked by name – in September, before its official publication, as well us up to five other And Other Stories titles per year.
+*If you had subscribed to And Other Stories before 16 April 2019, you will receive your copy of Endland – in which all subscribers are thanked by name – in September, before its official publication, as well as up to five other And Other Stories titles per year.
 Find out about subscribing to upcoming titles here.

 - Tim Etchells is the leader of the ground-breaking, world-renowned Sheffield performance group Forced Entertainment, whose prizes include the 2016 International Ibsen Award.

 - Read interviews with Tim Etchells about his work from Corridor 8 and Inigo Art.

 - Jennifer Hodgson interviews Tim Etchells in The Quietus.

 - Q & A with Tim Etchells in Big Issue North